Rayanworkout/Minimalist-Health-Check/README.md

 # Minimalist Health Check

-Small bash script to check if your websites are still alive and return a 200 status code.
+Small python and bash scripts to check if your websites are still alive and return a 200 status code.

 ## Why ?

-This script will be useful if you own a few websites and you want to be notified if one of them is down without manually checking.
+These scripts will be useful if you own a few websites and you want to be notified if one of them is down without manually checking.

 You don't need to use a paid service for that.

-You can use this script to check if your websites are still alive and return a 200 status code 👍
+You can use one of these scripts to check if your websites are still alive and return a 200 status code 👍

 ## How to use it ?

-Simply clone the repo or copy the content of `ping_websites.sh` and paste it in a file of your choice.
+Simply clone the repo or copy the content of either `ping_websites.sh` or `ping_websites.py` and paste it in a file of your choice.

 Some changes need to be made:

 1) Inside the `websites` array, write down the websites you wish to monitor (line 11)

-2) If you want to receive an alert on Telegram, fill the `telegram_bot_token` and `telegram_chat_id` variables (line 18 and 20)
+2) Fill the `telegram_bot_token` and `telegram_chat_id` variables (line 18 and 20)
 You can follow [this tutorial](https://www.youtube.com/watch?v=UQrcOj63S2o) to create a bot and [this one](https://www.alphr.com/find-chat-id-telegram/) to get your chat id.

 Then you need to make the script executable: